as

 In your app's manifest.toml file, include Content Launcher support.
 This example assumes your package ID is com.amazondeveloper.keplervideoapp.
 Replace this package ID with your app's package ID.

-Your app must be properly configured to interact with the Vega Media Content Launcher APIs.
+Configure your app to interact with the Vega Media Content Launcher APIs.

 schema-version = 1